Analyzing plant-based meat & seafood sales

 Foodservice

 The state of plant-based meat and seafood goes beyond the U.S. retail channel.
-We also track U.S. broadline distributor sales to foodservice operators, which account for a significant portion of total plant-based meat and seafood sales.
+We also track U.S. broadline distributor sales to foodservice operators (including commercial operators like restaurants and non-commercial outlets like hospitals and schools), which account for a significant portion of total plant-based meat and seafood sales.

 U.S. foodservice sales

-According to data from Circana, in 2024, plant-based proteins were worth $289 million in broadline distributor foodservice sales (a segment that represents about 42 percent of total foodservice).
-Dollar sales fell five percent, and pound sales fell four percent in 2024.
-The category is down slightly from 2022 highs that marked the foodservice sector’s recovery from the COVID-19 pandemic.
+Plant-based proteins were worth $291 million in broadline distributor foodservice sales in 2025, according to Circana (which captures about 48 percent of total foodservice sales).
+Dollar sales fell 7 percent, and pound sales fell 5 percent in 2025.
+The category is down from 2022 highs that marked the foodservice sector’s recovery from the COVID-19 pandemic.
+However, plant-based protein sales have been more resilient in foodservice than in retail.

 This plant-based protein category is composed of:

 - Tofu and tempeh.
-Pound sales of tofu and tempeh increased by 6% in 2024 and accounted for about a third of plant-based protein pound sales.
+Pound sales of tofu and tempeh were flat in 2025 after several years of growth and accounted for over a third of plant-based protein pound sales.

-Note: Product substitution classifications (analog, tofu and tempeh, grain/nut/veggie) were re-evalutated by Circana in the latest data set and adjusted to reflect how products are being marketed by distributors.
+Note: Product substitution classifications (analog, tofu and tempeh, grain/nut/veggie) are occasionally re-evaluated by Circana and adjusted to reflect how products are being marketed by distributors.
 Therefore, the current product substitution sales breakdown should not be compared with previously published annual reports.
+Unless otherwise cited, all data and figures presented in the “Foodservice” section above is from GFI’s analysis of data from Circana.

 Global

-According to estimates from Euromonitor, the U.S. accounted for about 25 percent of global plant-based meat and seafood retail sales in 2024.
-Europe was the largest market for plant-based meat and seafood, contributing 54 percent of retail sales.
+According to estimates from Euromonitor, the U.S. accounted for 28 percent of global plant-based meat and seafood retail dollar sales in 2025.

 Global retail sales

-Euromonitor estimates that global plant-based meat and seafood retail sales (excluding tofu and tempeh) were $6.1 billion in 2024.
-Sales were up slightly from 2023, driven largely by growth in Europe.
+Euromonitor estimates that global plant-based meat and seafood retail sales (excluding tofu and tempeh) were $6.6 billion in 2025.
+Sales were up over the last two years, primarily driven by growth in Europe.

-According to Euromonitor estimates, Europe and North America made up nearly 85 percent of total retail sales for plant-based meat and seafood in 2024 while other regions like Latin America, APAC, the Middle East, and Africa remained emerging markets for the category.
-For these regions, growth and expansion of the category are often tied to early distribution growth, while larger markets like Europe and North America have experienced a more complex environment in recent years.
+According to Euromonitor estimates, Europe and North America made up nearly 83 percent of total retail sales for plant-based meat and seafood, while other regions like Latin America, APAC, and the Middle East and Africa remain emerging markets for the category.

-For regional deep dives and insights on trends around the world in plant-based meat and seafood, check out the following resources.
+For regional deep dives and insights on trends around the world in plant-based meat and seafood, check out our State of the Industry reports.

 Emerging areas and opportunities